bernardpumped/ped/README.md

 * Verify Configuration > AVD Name (Pixel 5 API 31) > Click Show advanced setting, modify the internal storage to 4096 MB.
 Finish.
 Review other configurations.
 * When done, it presents a list of your Virtual Devices.
 Click on Action icon (green triangle) to start the virtual device. <img src="documentation/assets/Screenshot-13.png" width="450" />
 * PED requires access location in order to search nearby.
 Clicking on the three dots (annotated as 1) will present with device settings, where the location can be set (annotated as 2).
 Click on the `Send` button (annotated as 3) to forward location to the emulator <img src="documentation/assets/Screenshot-12.png" width="700" />
 * As narrated within the [Introduction](#1-introduction) section, PED data is currently available throughout Australia only hence, please provide latitude and longitude of places within Australia, except the state of Victoria.
 Example (-33.865107, 151.205282) Sydney location.
-Once location has been set you can check emulator received it by opening google maps within the emulator, it should show Sydney CBD Wynyard Station.
+Once location has been set you can check emulator received it by opening google maps within the emulator, it should show Sydney Central Business District (CBD) Wynyard Station.
 * Once the Android Emulator is up and running, Android Studio automatically detects it.
 Click the Run button (green triangle) to run the application on emulator. <img src="documentation/assets/Screenshot-15.png" width="500" />
 * On first start, application asks for access to location service, allow "While using the app" <table><tr><td><img src="documentation/assets/Screenshot-16.png" width="250" /></td><td><img src="documentation/assets/Screenshot-17.png" width="250" /></td><td><img src="documentation/assets/Screenshot-18.png" width="250" /></td></tr></table>